 Today is Margaret Thatcher’s funeral, to which guests have been asked to “wear full day ceremonial dress without swords.”
 Remember when we blogged about Margaret Thatcher’s terrible legacy?
 Read it again here and here.
-In that post, we were emphatic that “Africans don’t remember Margaret Thatcher fondly.”
+In the second post, we were emphatic that “Africans don’t remember Margaret Thatcher fondly.”
 Well, we were wrong.
-Some Africans do like Margaret Thatcher.
+Some prominent Africans do like Margaret Thatcher.
 Here’s a gallery of 10 of them, some of whose words have been repeated across Western media:

-* Talk of FW de Klerk.
+Talk of FW de Klerk.
 He was one of the first people to RSVP for Mrs Thatcher’s funeral.
 He called her “a friend.”
 De Klerk can’t stop himself.
 If you can remember, as late as 2012 de Klerk still publicly expressed an opinion (on CNN) that Apartheid was a good idea.
 He later came up with a half apology.

-* Daniel arap Moi, former Life President of Kenya and now also a noted feminist: Mrs Thatcher “was a great role model for women who want to join politics.”
+Daniel arap Moi, former Life President of Kenya and now also a noted feminist: Mrs Thatcher “was a great role model for women who want to join politics.”
 Moi continued: “As the first British female Prime Minister and political party leader, Mrs Thatcher has inspired many women worldwide to venture into political leadership.”
 Oh yeah?
 Go tell that to Glenda Jackson.

-* A lot of other South African politicians made the cut.
-Apart from de Klerk there’s Mangosuthu Buthelezi, leader of the Inkatha Freedom Party, which party fought a proxy war on behalf of the Apartheid dictatorship (disguised as “black on black” violence and “Zulu tribal war”) against opponents of the white dictatorship in the 1980s and early 1990s.
+A lot of other South African politicians made the cut.
+Apart from de Klerk there’s Mangosuthu Buthelezi, leader of the Inkatha Freedom Party, which party fought a proxy war on behalf of the South African Apartheid dictatorship (disguised as “black on black” violence and “Zulu tribal war”) against opponents of the white dictatorship in the 1980s and early 1990s.
 Buthelezi will be in London today.
 Before he left, he mumbled on about two of them being “kindred spirits” and being committed to “a non-communist outcome to the South African liberation.”

-* Helen Zille, the very populist leader of small South African political party, the Democratic Alliance (and a self-styled ‘Iron Lady”) said: “[Mrs Thatcher] did not allow populist politics to define her position on anything.”
+Helen Zille, the very populist leader of small rightwing South African political party, the Democratic Alliance (and a self-styled ‘Iron Lady”) said: “[Mrs Thatcher] did not allow populist politics to define her position on anything.”
 Zille was not referring to herself of course.

-* Commenters on South African news websites deserve their own special mention.
+Commenters on South African news websites deserve their own special mention.
 See how the privileged readers of the daily Business Day reacted to a piece (just scroll down for their comments) by ANC intellectual Pallo Jordan on Thatcher’s legacy.